 Nothing is a bigger giveaway that you’ve split town than newspapers and/or mail piling up in front of your house.
 It’s easy to contact your newspaper and have them put delivery on hold during the dates of your vacation.
 And the post office can hold your mail for you when you’re out of town and all you have to do is go in to pick it up when you return and let them know to resume your delivery.

 Regardless of where you live, there is always the unpredictable risk of temperamental weather to contend with.
 Take a look at your yard, patio and other exposed areas on your property before packing your suitcase.
 Secure any items that could run amok given a hefty gust of wind.
-If you live in a cold region and are vacationing in the winter you need to protect your pipes from freezing; insulate exposed pipes and leave a tap trickling to avoid a burst pipe if the temperature suddenly drops while you’re away.
-There are even leak detection systems that can alert you in the event of a leak.
+If you live in a cold region and are vacationing in the winteryou need to protect your pipes from freezing; insulate exposed pipes and leave a tap trickling to avoid a burst pipe if the temperature suddenly drops while you’re away.
+There are even water leak sensors that can alert you in the event of a leak.

-As previously mentioned, using timers for lights and small appliances is a good way to keep burglars away, but don’t forget that your energy bill is just as capable of robbing you while you’re out of town.
+As previously mentioned, using home automation devices is a good way to keep burglars away, but don’t forget that your energy bill is just as capable of robbing you while you’re out of town.
 To mitigate unnecessary energy costs, you might also want to consider unplugging high energy consumers that do not need to stay plugged in, like the 70” plasma TV; it also protects these items from the havoc of power surges that might occur while you’re basking in the sun.
-And with an affordable Vivint energy management package you can even take remote control of your thermostat so you can make sure that the house isn’t as warm as your beachside bungalow.

 Even if you stop the mail and don’t have newspapers piling up on the front step, accumulating snow or leaves, and overgrown hedges are just like leaving a calling card for potential thieves.